I’m going to be straight with you:

 Keyword research is an art form in itself and this is especially true when it comes to ecommerce SEO.

-Unlike normal keyword research there are some additional factors you need to consider.
+Unlike normal keyword research, there are some additional factors you need to consider when selecting keywords to drive organic search traffic to your products.

-I am going to show you how to find and analyse keywords in a moment, but for now let’s take a look at the 4 factors you need to pay attention to.
+I am going to show you the best practices of how to find, analyse and optimize keywords in a moment, but for now let’s take a look at the 4 factors you need to pay attention to when generating keyword list for your online store.

 #1 – Search Volume

-You can target a keyword with the best intent, low competition, and highest relevance, but if no one searches for it, your store won’t benefit from it.
+You can target a keyword with the best intent, low competition, and highest relevance, but if no one searches for it, your store and sales won’t benefit from it.

-The first factor to consider when doing keyword research is search volume.
+The first factor to consider when looking for keyword ideas is search volume.

-In some niches, an average high-traffic keyword has over 10k searches per month, whereas in other niches 1k monthly searches is a lot.
+In some niches, an average high-traffic keyword has over 10k searches for that keyword per month, whereas in other niches 1k monthly searches is a lot.

 Therefore, the best way to determine the best volume for a keyword is to take other high-traffic keywords as a benchmark.